Septima/spatialsuite-s4/README.md

 //Mellemrums-separeret liste af kommunenumre. '*' søger i alle kommuner.
 Ellers feks.
 '101' eller '101 253'.
 municipality: '*',

-//  'default': same as panel-middle
+//  'default': same as map-top-right
 //  'panel-brand': Force s4 to panel-brand
 //  'menu': As the last menu in the menu line
 //  'tool': Use the panel as specified in the profile